Złotów: History

+In 1918, local residents disarmed stationed German troops.
 In 1919, it was decided that the eastern part of the Flatow district would be ceded to Poland and the western part of the district, including the town of Flatow would remain in Germany.
-This caused huge protests from the large Polish minority of the town (approx. 12%) and the surrounding rural lands.
+This caused protests from the large Polish minority of the town and the surrounding rural lands, where Polish-speakers comprised between 20-25% of the population.
 From 1922 until 1938, Flatow was part of the newly formed Province of Grenzmark Posen-West Prussia inside Germany.
 When this province was dissolved on 1 October 1938, Flatow was integrated into the Province of Pomerania.
 Despite this, the town became the seat of local branches of the Union of Poles in Germany and the Polish-Catholic School Society.
 Local Poles managed to establish a Polish school, preschool, library and the Sparta Złotów football club (multi-section club after the war).
 Polish press was still issued in the town.
 The Polish school was devastated by the Germans in the 1930s, and the local synagogue was destroyed during the Kristallnacht in 1938.
 In 1939, shortly before the invasion of Poland, local Polish activists and teachers were arrested and later imprisoned in Nazi concentration camps.
 During World War II, the Polish resistance conducted espionage of German activity in the town.
 In the last months of the war, the town was captured by Polish troops in the Battle of Złotów on 31 January 1945 and was finally reintegrated with Poland.